+f.
 Protection of Refugees

 Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees.
 Monaco is not normally a refugee-receiving country.
-The government vets applications for asylum with the French Office for the Protection of Refugees and Stateless Persons.
+France handles immigration matters for Monaco.